code-boxx/js-relax-sounds-pwa/readme.md

 ## JS RELAXATION SOUNDS PWA
 This is a Relaxation Sounds Web App (PWA) made in pure HTML, CSS, Javascript.
-Yes, it is capable of running offline completely.
+Yes, it is installable and capable of running offline completely.
 <br><br>

 ## :camera: SCREENSHOTS